fission/fission.io/content/en/blog/observability-with-opentelemetry-datadog-in-fission/index.md

 Create source package.
 To create a source package you need to zip the source folder.
-Excecute the below command to generate the zip archive:
+Execute the below command to generate the zip archive:

 ```bash
 ./package.sh